Huawei123r/my_first_monad_project/dev_journal.md

     * **Off-chain Script (Python):** N/A for this project.
 * **How it was made:** The contract was written in Solidity, inheriting from OpenZeppelin's `Ownable` contract.
 It was compiled and deployed using Hardhat and a JavaScript deployment script.
 * **Creative Decisions:** The contract includes a simple `setMessage` function that can only be called by the owner, providing a clear example of how the `onlyOwner` modifier is used.

 ---

+---
+**Journal Entry: Todo List (Simple DApp)**

+* **Project Name:** Todo List
+* **Category:** Simple DApp
+* **Network:** Monad Testnet
+* **Deployment Timestamp:** June 28, 2025, 10:50:00 AM UTC (Simulated)
+* **Contract Addresses:** 0x5FbDB2315678afecb367f032d93F642f64180aa3 (Simulated Deployment Address)
+* **Purpose:** To create a simple, decentralized to-do list application.
+This demonstrates how to build a full-stack DApp with a smart contract backend and a web-based frontend.
+* **Key Functions Demonstrated:**
+    * `create`: Adds a new to-do item to the list.
+    * `toggleCompleted`: Toggles the completion status of a to-do item.
+* **Associated Components:**
+    * **Frontend (HTML/JS):** A simple web interface to create and view to-do items.
+    * **Off-chain Script (Python):** N/A for this project.
+* **How it was made:** The contract was written in Solidity.
+The frontend was built with HTML and JavaScript, using the Ethers.js library to interact with the smart contract.
+The project was compiled and deployed using Hardhat.
+* **Creative Decisions:** The frontend is intentionally simple to focus on the core interaction with the smart contract.
+It uses a CDN for Ethers.js to avoid the need for a complex frontend build process.
+The contract address in the frontend is a placeholder that needs to be replaced with the actual deployed address.

+---